 Breathtakingly beautiful Sani Resort facilitates venues for destination wedding ceremonies in Kassandria, Greece.
-A civil ceremony has never been made easier with the resort facilitating the process by use of a wedding planner.
+A civil ceremony has never been made easier with the resort facilitating the process by the use of a wedding planner.
 If spas, yachting, cuisine, and coastal activities are your idea of a romantic getaway, then Sani Resort is perfect for your Greek destination wedding.
-Visit their website at http://www.sani-resort.com/en_GB for more information.
+Visit the Sani Resort website for more information.

 Imagine a coast of white Grecian villas contrasting brilliantly over the blue Aegean Sea.
 Santorini Island is a hotbed of destination wedding couples from all around the world.
 It's the epitome of the Greek aesthetic.
 Kastelli Resort provides luxurious beachside suites with impeccable views.
 Kastelli Resort facilitates your wedding to any desired location you wish the ceremony to take place.
-Visit http://www.kastelliresort.com/ for more information.
+Visit the Kastelli Resort website for more information.

 Grand Resort Lagonissi - Athens

 If wedding packages and Athens is more of your niche, Grand Resort Lagonissi offers it all.
 Relax as your wedding planner facilitates your ceremony.
-Take advantage of your location by taking a short drive over to the epitome of Athens, the 2500 year old Acropolis.
+Take advantage of your location by taking a short drive over to the epitome of Athens, the 2500-year-old Acropolis.
 Then head over to O Thanassis, known for the best street food in Athens.
-Visit Grand Resort Lagonissi's website at http://www.lagonissiresort.gr for more information.
+Visit Grand Resort Lagonissi's website for more information.

 Achillion Palace - Corfu

-Decadent and historic, Achillon Palace offers wedding packages in the stunning island of Corfu.
+Decadent and historic, Achillon Palace offers wedding packages on the stunning island of Corfu.
 This historical palace was the residence of Empress Elisabeth of Austria.
-While in Corfu, take advantage of some of the world's top rated beaches and historical sites.
-Visit Achillion Palace's website at http://www.achillion-corfu.gr for a virtual tour as well as more information.
+While in Corfu, take advantage of some of the world's top-rated beaches and historical sites.
+Visit Achillion Palace's website for a virtual tour as well as more information.

 Thalassa Hotel - Kefalonia

 Kefalonia is argued to be one of Greece's most beautiful islands.
 Allow a guide to give you and your loved one a special boat tour of the illuminating Melissani Lake.
-Afterwards why not go Bavarian Horse Riding?
+Afterward, why not go Bavarian Horse Riding?
 Thalassa Hotel provides wedding facilities to make your Greek experience one to remember.
-Visit http://www.thalassahotel.gr for more information.
+Visit the Thalassa Hotel website for more information.

 With so many stunning islands to choose from, Mykonos is among the fairest of them all.
 Known for its fantastic nightlife and Little Venice, Mykonos has so much to offer to you.
 Mykonos Grand provides services to make your ceremony one to remember.
-Inclusive of its own chapel, packages and luxurious hotel suites are available for this special time.
-Visit http://www.mykonosgrand.gr for more information.
+Inclusive of its own chapel, packages, and luxurious hotel suites are available for this special time.
+Visit the Mykonos Grand hotel for more information.